CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 ---------------

 Different density profiles (King :cite:`King1972`, Plummer :cite:`Plummer1911` and Elson, Fall & Freeman :cite:`Elson1987`) have been used (:cite:`Harfst2010`, :cite:`Walker2016`, :cite:`Grudić2018`) to simulate YMCs.
-The Plummer profile has been implemented as descriped in :cite:`Aarseth1974`.
+The Plummer profile has been implemented here as descriped in :cite:`Aarseth1974`.

 Field Stars (FS)